FelipeGuerra5/PDF-Joiner/Readme.md

 - When executed it joins all ".pdf" extension files in the folder in one single file.
 - They are order by ASCII Value of Character.
 - The name of the new file is "PDF Join by Guerra"
-- <a id="raw-url" href="https://github.com/FelipeGuerra5/PDF-Joiner/raw/main/PDF%20joiner%202.0.zip">Download FILE</a>
+- <a id="raw-url" href="https://github.com/FelipeGuerra5/PDF-Joiner/raw/main/PDF%20joiner%202.0.zip">Download .zip FILE</a>
 - P.S. for convenience I hid all file, except the .exe file.

 # Run it